MTN Logo

-The MTN logo is airy and refined, demonstrating the information transmitted through the air and the clear lines of communication that allow reaching every subscriber.
-The emblem is minimalist, hinting at the clarity of sound, simplicity, and accessibility.
+MTN’s logo is airy and sophisticated, showing the transmission of information through the air and clear lines of communication to reach every subscriber.
+The emblem is minimalist, hinting at purity of sound, simplicity, and accessibility.

 MTN: Brand overview